Live in Nanny

 We register candidates from two excellent colleges, Norland College and Chiltern College, as they offer the highest standard of childcare qualifications.
-We also work with numerous other regional educational establishments to source newly qualified nannies, who we place through our Junior Nanny Programme.

 The live-in nannies we register are available to work in London, across the UK and worldwide on a permanent or temporary basis.
 For information on our recruitment and vetting procedures, please visit our Nannies page of the website.